achariam/achariam.github.com/dad.md

   </figcaption>
 </figure>

 He seemingly intertwined all his dreams in what came next when we moved here from Malaysia.
-Having lived abroad he always realized that the education system back home was not the best so he tried desperately hard, along with my mother, to get my sister and I to better opportunities.
+Having lived abroad he always realized that the education system back home could be better so he tried desperately hard, along with my mother, to get my sister and I to better opportunities.
 Together the both of them sacrificed everything they had to bring us here.

 It was tough packing up your entire life and giving up everything and everyone you knew in the hopes of a better future.
 But my dad knew it was possible, he had done it before and had to do it again.
 So we sold all our worldly possessions and came here.

 In our first interview with the American consulate he was so proud when the immigration officer asked, "Why has a well traveled cosmopolitan like yourself not been to America yet?" as he approved our visa.
 I still recall the sheer joy I saw on his face later in the car ride home.
-So to New York City we went, equal parts afraid and excited for what was next.
+On to New York City we went, equal parts afraid and excited for what was next.

 <figure>
   <img src="/assets/img/dad/bowtie.png" alt="Dad looking swanky in a suit and sunglasses."/>